Psilocybin can cure depression.

 I closed my eyes.

-Descending once more, I came upon an elfin friend whose shimmering eyes had become two quiet candle flames.
+Descending again, I came upon an elfin friend whose shimmering eyes had become two quiet candle flames.
 When I tried to chat him up, he waved me off in a friendly manner, his bearing still welcoming, conscious, knowing.

 It wasn’t about talking.